raft-tech/TANF-app/docs/Technical-Documentation/cypress-integration-tests.md

 For each step implementation, a good rule of thumb is to perform both an action and an [assertion](https://docs.cypress.io/guides/references/assertions#Chai).
 An action should be something the user can do in the system (click, type, etc.).
 Assertions help "slow down" the test and limit unexpected behavior when applications run a lot of asynchronous processes.
 By asserting on something verifiable in each step, we can ensure the test is in a proper state to move forward.
 This applies to `Given`, `When`, and `Then` steps (though `Then` steps can often omit an action).

-Shared step implementations, which apply to all feature files, can be added as [common step definitions](https://github.com/badeball/cypress-cucumber-preprocessor/blob/master/docs/step-definitions.md#example-2-directory-with-common-step-definitions) (which may still need to be configured).
+Shared step implementations, which apply to all feature files, can be added as [common step definitions](https://github.com/badeball/cypress-cucumber-preprocessor/blob/master/docs/step-definitions.md#example-2-directory-with-common-step-definitions) in `tdrs-frontend/cypress/e2e/common-steps/common-steps.js`